Durbin, Duckworth Introduce Bill to Implement and Expand Online SNAP Purchasing Nationwide

-WASHINGTON – U.S. Senators Dick Durbin (D-IL) and Tammy Duckworth (D-IL) today introduced a bill to address hunger needs during the COVID-19 pandemic and beyond by requiring the U.S. Department of Agriculture (USDA) to expand online Supplemental Nutrition Assistance Program (SNAP) purchasing choices by enabling additional retailers to participate in the program.
+WASHINGTON – U.S. Senators Dick Durbin (D-IL) and Tammy Duckworth (D-IL), along with nine of their Senate colleagues, today introduced a bill to address hunger needs during the COVID-19 pandemic and beyond by requiring the U.S. Department of Agriculture (USDA) to expand online Supplemental Nutrition Assistance Program (SNAP) purchasing choices.
 The Expanding SNAP Options Act would provide funding for the creation of a universal online and app-based portal to make access to nutritious foods from the full variety of SNAP retailers possible and easy to navigate for consumers.
-Online SNAP purchasing is currently limited to a very small number of approved retailers due to technological and financial barriers, and in many states the only options are Walmart and Amazon.
+Online SNAP purchasing is currently limited to a very small number of approved retailers due to technological and financial barriers, and in many states the only options are Walmart and Amazon—leaving out smaller and independent grocers, local growers and farmers markets, and other specialty neighborhood retailers.
+The bill also provides funding for a USDA Technical Assistance Center to help smaller retailers in carrying out an online platform.

-“As we face serious hunger needs during the pandemic, and with consumers opting to get groceries delivered to safely avoid crowds at the store, we must expand online SNAP buying.
-Creating an online portal for more retailers to use will expand access to SNAP benefits and food programs for Americans in need.
-This important step will help millions of people safely put food on the table, especially in rural areas and from smaller community retailers,” said Durbin.
+“Expanding online options to more retailers will increase access to SNAP benefits and food programs for Americans in need.
+In Illinois, we know this will help people get groceries safely through delivery and avoid crowds at stores.
+This bill will help millions of people safely put food on the table, especially in rural areas and from smaller community retailers,” said Durbin.

 “As someone whose family depended on food stamps and reduced-price meals after my father lost his job when I was in high school, I know firsthand just how important access to affordable food can be,” said Duckworth.
-“Unfortunately—and in the middle of a public health crisis—many Illinois SNAP recipients are shut out of being able to access online shopping options at many supermarkets and grocery stores.
-I’m proud to introduce legislation with Senator Durbin that will provide grocers of all sizes with the technical assistance needed to ensure all families have the same opportunity to safely purchase groceries online.”
+“Unfortunately, many Illinois SNAP recipients are shut out of being able to access online shopping options at many supermarkets and grocery stores, even during a deadly global pandemic.
+I’m proud to re-introduce legislation with Senator Durbin that will provide grocers of all sizes with the technical assistance needed to ensure all families have the same opportunity to safely purchase groceries online.”

-Nearly 40 million Americans, including approximately two million in Illinois, rely on SNAP and that number has dramatically increased in light of the COVID-19 pandemic, as more than 45 million Americans have filed for unemployment.
-With stay-at-home orders and social distancing requirements, many Americans have turned to grocery store pick-up and delivery services to fulfill their food needs to avoid exposure to other people.
+Nearly 50 million Americans, including approximately two million in Illinois, rely on SNAP and that number has dramatically increased in light of the COVID-19 pandemic, as nearly 18 million Americans are now claiming some form of unemployment benefit.
+With stay-at-home orders and social distancing requirements, many Americans have turned to grocery store pick-up and delivery services to fulfill their food needs and void exposure to other people.
 However, Americans relying on SNAP have faced barriers with online and delivery food services.

 The Expanding SNAP Options Act would address hunger needs during the COVID-19 pandemic and beyond by doing the following: